 DG-Deferred Grade.
 A DG may be given in certain courses recognized to be of such a nature that all the requirements are not likely to be completed within one semester.
 In the DNP program, it may be given for projects, intensives, comprehensive exams, independent study courses.
 Clinical hours are expected to be completed within the semester registered though a DG may be assigned for rare circumstances that fall outside of typical progression issues.
+A DG in a clinical course will stop progression until the DG is cleared and the next course in the curriculum sequence is offered.
+Students must register to continue the DG in the subsequent semester for the amount of effort needed to complete the course.
+The instructor will communicate the amount of credits to register for to the student.
+If the DG is not cleared by the next offering of the course, the student will receive a U in clinical.

-The Office of Academic Records records a DG for the above listed courses previously recommended by a School and approved by the dean of the appropriate school and/ or graduate program committee.
+The Office of Academic Records records a DG for the above listed courses previously recommended by a school and approved by the dean of the appropriate school and/or graduate program committee.
 An instructor may designate a time limit for a given course or a specific situation for the DG to be changed to a letter grade.
 All DGs are required to be cleared before a student can graduate.
 An instructor may change the DG to a letter grade (A-F), S/U.